 Never clear snow from your roof alone.
-Be sure to include a spotter to see where you will be throwing snow and keep in mind hard clumps of snow or ice being thrown from the roof could cause damage to people and objects below.
+Be sure to include a spotter to see where you will be throwing snow.
+Be aware that hard clumps of snow or ice being thrown from the roof could cause damage to people and objects below.
 You’ll need to anticipate where the snow and ice will fall as you pull it off your roof — you won’t want to pull a load of heavy, wet snow down on top of yourself or any helpers.

 Leaving a thin coat of snow on your roof can help reduce further damage done to the roof of your home.
 If your home has shingles, this will reduce the need to replacing many of them come the spring.

 Rake your roof after every 6 inches or so of snowfall.
 Raking often reduces the risk of ice dams forming.
 What is an ice dam?
 An ice dam is a ridge of ice that forms at the edge of a roof and prevents melting snow (water) from draining off the roof.
 The water that backs up behind the dam can leak into a home and cause damage to walls, ceilings, and insulation.

 Don’t forget to check your downspouts and gutters.
 Break apart the chunks that may have formed to help the melting snow drain easily from your roof.
 Prevent ice in your gutters by making sure your gutters face downward.
 Clean your gutters in the fall.
 Stay away from ice picks, blow torches and axes which can prove to be dangerous to yourself and your roof.